ondrejbecva/wp-lineawesome/README.md

 ## Installation

-Before you can use the plugin, you need to register the register.js script with the code below (you can also read the instructions on nickdiego.com)
+Before you can use icons, you need to register the register.js script with the code below (you can also read the instructions on nickdiego.com)

 ```
 function register_line_awesome_icon_set() {